adrianlshaw/adrianlshaw.github.com/_posts/2015-1-9-Docker-Container-Madness.md

 {% endhighlight %}

 You can access a lot of the system programs in /bin, but it's trivial to add yourself to the `sudoers` group instead.
-Is it possible to be careful with Docker?
+Is it possible to be careful with LXC?
 It doesn't seem safe for mortals and is hardly encouraging.
 Like what Dan Walsh said in a recent article, it seems that "containers do not contain".
 At least not without a lot of experience and carefully crafted configs.
 It would be a shame if such obscure semantics will let down the overall usability of the platform.

 Thoughts are welcomed.
-Especially from Docker magicians - what are the semantics behind this configuration file?
+Especially from LXC magicians - what are the semantics behind this configuration file?
 Privileges by default?
 My user had no superuser access...I expect them to remain that way.

-{% highlight bash %}
-$ docker version

-Client version: 1.0.1
-Client API version: 1.12
-Go version (client): go1.2.1
-Git commit (client): 990021a
-Server version: 1.0.1
-Server API version: 1.12
-Go version (server): go1.2.1
-Git commit (server): 990021a
-{% endhighlight %}